 Hair Tie Snack

-Watch the video to see Dr. Dennison remove a lodged hair tie from a cat’s intestine.
+Dr. Dennison Watch the video to see Dr. Dennison remove a lodged hair tie from a cat’s intestine.

 Gastrointestinal foreign bodies are what we call it when your dog or cat decides to sample something that most definitely was not on the menu—think socks, toys, bones, corn cobs, string, and hair ties.
 Every once in a while, a small object will pass on through, but more often than we’d like, that swallowed treasure gets stuck in the stomach or intestines and causes a blockage.
 Pets with a blockage often start vomiting, quit eating, act tired, or seem painful through the belly.
 String and ribbon are especially dangerous for cats.
 They may look like harmless fun, but once swallowed, they can cause the intestines to bunch up, which can lead to infection and other life-threatening problems.
 To figure out what’s going on, we’ll start with a good physical exam and usually take X-rays or perform an ultrasound.
 Some objects can be retrieved without surgery, but many blockages require surgery to clear things out.
 If you think your pet swallowed something they shouldn’t have, don’t wait and hope for the best.
 Give us a call right away.
 The sooner we step in, the better the outcome! |